fractal-analytics-platform/fractal-server/docs/internals/logging.md

 ## External config file (recommended)

-Set the `FRACTAL_LOGGING_CONFIG` environment variable to the path of a YAML file containing a standard Python [`logging.config.dictConfig`](https://docs.python.org/3/library/logging.config.html#logging.config.dictConfig) configuration.
+Set the `LOG_CONFIG_FILE` environment variable to the path of a YAML file containing a standard Python [`logging.config.dictConfig`](https://docs.python.org/3/library/logging.config.html#logging.config.dictConfig) configuration.
 When this variable is set, it is used **exclusively**: the